 Our course is delivered via our online learning platform as this provides learners with a dynamic and engaging experience.
 Don’t worry, if you prefer, you can print the learning materials yourself.
 The learning resources are in a range of different media including videos, e-books, and online quizzes.

-You will benefit from our personal tutor support for a period of up to 18 months from the date of enrolment.
-If you need longer, this, of course can be arranged.
+You will benefit from our unlimited tutor support for a period of up to 18 months from the date of enrolment.

 All enrolments now will be for exams in Summer 2021.

-You’ll be required to complete the two GCSE standard written exams.
+You’ll be required to complete two GCSE standard written exams.

-We provide a guaranteed exam space in one of our exam centres around the Country, to take away the hassle of needing to find your own.
+We provide a guaranteed exam space in one of our exam centres around the UK.
 Check where your closest exam centre is.

-During your course, you will also be required complete one introductory assignment and nine assignments.
+During your course, you’ll be required to complete various assignments.
 These do not contribute towards your final grade but provide you with an opportunity to submit work to your tutor for marking and feedback.
-This will help you to gauge your progress as you work through the course.
+This will help you to monitor your progress.
 There is no coursework to complete.
-All exams must be taken in the same session.

-Upon successful completion of this home learning course, you will receive a GCSE in English Language, issued by AQA.
-This syllabus has been chosen specifically because it is the best suited to distance learning.
+Upon successful completion of this home learning course, you will receive a GCSE in English Language, issued by CAIE.
+This syllabus (0990) has been chosen specifically because it is the best suited to distance learning.

 Difficulty - Level 2